 - Bubbles will launch on a rolling basis, no sooner than September 21.
 Most Bubbles will start 2 weeks after we confirm your Bubble plan.

-All prices reflect the cost for a Bubble for the 13 week program (September 21 – December 18).
+All prices reflect the cost for a Bubble for the 11 week program (January 4 – March 26, not including winter break).
 Tuition charges will only be added to your account after your Bubble’s schedule is confirmed.
-There will be an annual registration fee of $50 applied at that time.

 We do have scholarships available for any family who needs it.
 Please do not let the cost prevent you from registering.
-Complete the scholarship request form to submit a request.
+Complete the winter bubble scholarship request form to submit a request.

-To register, select a base schedule for your camper and their Bubble.
+To register, select the Winter Bubble session.
 After registering, you can submit additional schedule customization requests in the Bubble Information form on your Active Dashboard.
-When we receive this form from each member of your Bubble, we will confirm your schedule and add the tuition charges.
+When we receive this form from at least one member of your Bubble, we will confirm your schedule, match you with a group leader, and add the tuition charges.
+Tuition is due before your bubble’s first day.

-Each member of your bubble must be enrolled in Active and complete the bubble information form.
+Each member of your bubble must be enrolled in Active in order for your bubble to launch.

 Does Trail Blazers provide meals or snacks for campers?